MicrosoftDocs/data-api-builder-docs/data-api-builder/authorization.md

 }
 ```

-To simplify permissions definition on an entity, it's assumed that if there are no specific permissions for the `authenticated` role, then the permissions defined for the `anonymous` role are used.
+To simplify permissions definition on an entity, assume that if there are no specific permissions for the `authenticated` role, then the permissions defined for the `anonymous` role are used.
 The `book` configuration shown previously allows any anonymous or authenticated user's to perform read operations on the `book` entity.

 When read operations should be restricted to authenticated users only, the following permissions configuration should be set, resulting in the rejection of unauthenticated requests: